Mourasuchus: History of discovery

 Mourasuchus was first described by Price in 1964 based on a strange and nearly complete skull from the Solimões Formation of Amazonian Brazil, calling it Mourasuchus amazoniensis.
 Unaware of Price's discovery, Langston described "Nettosuchus" atopus ("Absurd Duck Crocodile") only a year later based on fragmentary cranial, mandibular and postcranial remains from the middle Miocene La Venta Lagerstätte, a part of the Honda Group.
 Although he did recognize its similarities to caimans and alligators, Langston reasoned that its bizarre anatomy warranted its own monotypic family, naming it Nettosuchidae.
 After being informed about the existence of Mourasuchus by Mr. W.D.
-Sills, Langston wrote a follow up publication acknowledging his taxon to be a junior synonym of Mourasuchus.
+Sills, Langston wrote a follow-up publication acknowledging his taxon to be a junior synonym of Mourasuchus.

 A third species was found in the Urumaco Formation of Venezuela in 1984 and named Mourasuchus arendsi by Bocquentin-Villanueva.
-Following this discovery, "Carandaisuchus" nativus was named in 1985 based on fossils of the Ituzaingó Formation of Argentinia, as well as remains from Brazil and Bolivia.
+Following this discovery, "Carandaisuchus" nativus was named in 1985 based on fossils of the Ituzaingó Formation of Argentina, as well as remains from Brazil and Bolivia.
 However, by 1990 Caraindaisuchus had been lumped into Mourasuchus and Scheyer & Delfino (2016) eventually concluded that M. nativus was merely a junior synonym of M. arendsi, bringing the number of species from four to three.
 It wasn't long until the genus returned to four species however, with M. pattersoni (named after Anglo-American paleontologist Bryan Patterson) being described by Cidade et al. the following year.
 Indeterminate Mourasuchus fossils were found in the Yecua Formation of Bolivia.